jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-companion.md

 - A separate  **JHipster companion** GitHub repository will host the application and allow collaboration
 - The **JHipster companion** application will be based on a reactive Spring Boot application using Spring Cloud Gateway as embedded proxy technology
 - The application will include Spring Cloud dependencies to allow it to plug into Eureka, Consul and Kubernetes service discovery mechanism
-- The Management UI will be developped using Angular/React/Vue.js and can reuse some the existing code that currently lives in the "Admin pages" of a JHipster application
+- The Management UI will be developed using Angular/React/Vue.js and can reuse some the existing code that currently lives in the "Admin pages" of a JHipster application
 - The application will be packaged as a docker image and a jar file which will be published on Docker Hub and Maven Central
 - After the initial **JHipster companion** 1.0 release, it will be expected to keep backward compatibility with JHipster applications generated with JHipster version 7.0 or higher.
 - The **JHipster companion** will be an optional part of JHipster so that users will not have to use it.
 However, we think that it will provide sufficient improvements to the development and operational experience to convince users to adopt it.